tateshitah/SiLBALA/README.md

 Usage
 ------
 + copy the src folder of the package org.braincopy.silbala to your src folder.
-+ create your Activity and ARView class, refering SampleMainActivity and SampleARView.
++ create your Activity and ARView class, referring SampleMainActivity and SampleARView of samples package.

 Functions
 ------